Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

     DOMAIN
 $ wget FILE_DOMAIN  # Retrieve files

+# Open SSH commands
-# Login into a remote Linux machine using SSH
+$ ssh USERNAME@IP_ADDRESS  # Login into a remote Linux machine using SSH
-$ ssh USERNAME@IP_ADDRESS
+$ ssh USERNAME@IP_ADDRESS -i ~/.ssh/id_rsa  # Provide an SSH private key
+$ ssh-keygen  # Generates public/private RSA key pair (~/.ssh/id_rsa=>private; ~/.ssh/id_rsa.pub=>public)
+$ ssh-copy-id -i ~/.ssh/id_rsa.pub USERNAME@IP_ADDRESS  # Logs into the server host, copies the public key, and grants access by adding it to the authorized_keys file
+$ apt-get install openssh-server  # Listens for incoming connection requests (usually on TCP port 22 on the host system) and responds to them
+$ apt-get install openssh-client  # Establishes secure and authenticated SSH connections to SSH servers

 # Used to display the route and the network interface
 $ ifconfig